ibm-js/deliteful/docs/tutorial/Part4ListView.md

 photosReceived = function (json) {
 	// cleanup request
 	requestDone();
-	// show the photos in the list by simply setting the list's store photolist.store = new Memory({data: json.items});
+	// show the photos in the list by simply setting the list's source photolist.source = new Memory({data: json.items});
 };

 ```

 We must first call `requestDone()` (that's part of our quick JSONP implementation).

-Then, we just set the `store` property of our `photolist` widget.
-The `store` property is a common property that
+Then, we just set the `source` property of our `photolist` widget.
+The `source` property is a common property that
 lets you connect data to many deliteful widgets.
 Deliteful has built-in connections to data stores defined by the
 [dstore](https://github.com/SitePen/dstore) project.
 In our case, we will use a
 [Memory](https://github.com/SitePen/dstore/blob/master/docs/Stores.md#memory) store that wraps JavaScript objects,